HughP/MLKA/AcademicPapersToCheckOut.md

 * Boerger, Brenda.
 2011.
 To BOLDly Go Where No One Has Gone Before.
 Language Documentation & Conservation.
 5: 208-233. http://hdl.handle.net/10125/4499

 ##Human-Computer Interaction
+Moving from broad categorization to more specific categorization, the taxonomy falls a bit like this: Human-Computer Interaction --> Text Input --> Typing --> Keyboard Typing.

 ##Handwriting and diacritic use or lack of use
 * Recognizing Vietnamese Online Handwritten Separated Characters [10.1109/ALPIT.2008.58](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=4584380&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D4584380)